Giveth/giveth-wiki/wiki/documentation/product-definition.md

 The system consists of:

 - [**DACs**](#product-definition-dac) short for Decentralised Altruistic Communities.
-Every DAC is community around cause to which users can donate money.
-DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
+Every DAC is a community built around cause to which users can donate money.
+A DAC is owned by a Delegate who can delegate the donations to Campaigns linked to the DAC.
 - [**Campaigns**](#product-definition-campaign) are individual projects with owned by a Campaign Manager.
 These projects have Milestones through which the people behind the Campaign can get funding.
 - [**Milestones**](#product-definition-milestone) can be created within a Campaign and are the only way how to get money out of the Giveth system.
 The Milestones can be proposed by the Campaign Manager and follow a workflow where multiple people can interact with it to ensure the milestone has been accomplished.